 The VLA in New Mexico is one of the premier observatories in the world for studying supermassive black holes and AGN physics.
 The VLA has been used to conduct deep surveys to identify rapidly growing supermassive black holes in the early universe, as well as detailed, targeted observations of AGN feedback in action in nearby galaxies.
 However, detecting the incredibly faint signatures of AGN feedback – such as rapid outflows of gas driven by AGN accretion disk winds or powerful radio jets – is observationally expensive even with a world-class telescope like the VLA.
 As a result, we have only been able to perform detailed studies of feedback associated with AGN that are relatively nearby and/or unusually powerful and rare, such as those with radio jets that extend far beyond their host galaxies into intergalactic space.

-The combination of VLA observations with data from the Atacama Large Millimeter/Submillimeter Telescope (ALMA) in Chile, which has been ramping up to full operations over the past several years since its inception, has led to some exciting new advancements in our understanding of AGN feedback.
+The combination of VLA observations with data from the Atacama Large Millimeter/Submillimeter Array (ALMA) in Chile, which has been ramping up to full operations over the past several years since its inception, has led to some exciting new advancements in our understanding of AGN feedback.
 In particular, the higher frequency range of operation of ALMA compared to the VLA has allowed it to study the chemical signatures of AGN feedback for the first time.
 However, with a collecting area of about half that of the VLA, the sensitivity of ALMA still makes observations of AGN feedback challenging, particularly for distant galaxies at high redshift, when the universe was only a fraction of its current age.

 How will an instrument like the ngVLA change the scope of your research?
 How will the ngvla revolutionize your understanding of AGN?